RLee12/RLee12.github.io/pages/about.md

 <img src="{{ site.urlimg }}{{ site.owner.avatar }}" alt="{{ site.owner.name }}'s photo" itemprop="image" class="post-avatar img-circle img-responsive"/>
 </div>

-A passionate seeker who constantly looks for meaning of life.
+>A passionate seeker who constantly looks for meaning of life.
 Love challenges, and thrive at solving them.
 Boredom of life suffocates creativity.
 Curiosity steers the way out.

+I am currently a Data Analyst in the renewable energy industry based in Folsom, California.
+More frankly, renewable energy is just a buzz work for solar and wind energy.
+I work with energy data at work.

+Personally speaking, solar data is fun to work with, because solar irradiance has quite a typical pattern: the sun goes up in the morning and goes down in the evening, so visualizing a sunny, cloudless day's solar irradiance will yield a perfect bell-shaped curve.

+I like running (in my heart) so translating that sentence just means I am often too occupied by other stuff to go out and run.

+But I do like running!